The People Who Support Animal Causes: Descriptive Results

 Respondents were also asked whether anyone in their household currently has a pet or companion animal.
 As shown in Table 8, almost two thirds of respondents live with dogs.
 About half live with cats, and smaller percentages live with other animals.

-According to the 2018 Simmons National Consumer Survey, approximately 38% of U.S. households have dogs and 25% have cats. (percentages with other animals were similar to our results).
+According to various surveys, 38-48% of U.S. households have dogs and 24-38% have cats.
 People who donate to animal causes are clearly much more likely to live with cats and dogs than the general population.

 Table 8.
 Companion Animals/Pets In Household